The full programme for our 2017 Festival can be seen here: WCHF2017_A4 programme

 Dr Eve Morrison’s talk was entitled ‘Cork Ghosts of the Irish Revolution‘.

-Ambassador Dan Mulhall spoke at our 2017 Festival on “War & Peace: two Irish writers in 1917, Francis Ledwidge and AE”.
+Ambassador Dan Mulhall spoke at our 2017 Festival on “War & Peace: two Irish writers in 1917, Francis Ledwidge and AE” which can be heard here.
 At the time, Ambassador Mulhall was Irish Ambassador to the UK, but he’s now Irish Ambassador to the USA.
 We’re very grateful for all his support for the Festival over the last two years.

-Here is Professor Eunan O’Halpin, Professor of Contemporary Irish History at Trinity College Dublin, and Director of the Trinity Centre for Contemporary Irish History, who spoke on commemoration 1919-1923 on 30th July 2017.
+Here is Professor Eunan O’Halpin, Professor of Contemporary Irish History at Trinity College Dublin speaking on commemoration 1919-1923.

 Ambassador Kevin Vickers’ subject was Irish-born Canadians in the First World War.